 While Tracy was documented as a category four cyclone, some meteorologists now think it may have been a category five soon before it made landfall.
-It had peak wind gusts over 170 kilometres per hour, and the complete devastation caused back up this claim.
+It had peak wind gusts of over 170 kilometres per hour, and the complete devastation caused backed up this claim.

 Was Cyclone Tracy the worst cyclone in Australia?

-In terms of lives lost & the volume of damage it caused, it could be regarded as Australias worst ever cyclone.
-Although Cyclone Mahina which struck Bathurst Bay in Queensland in 1899 caused approximately 300 deaths, its structural devastation was less severe than Tracy’s.
-Cyclone Yasi was also named as one of Australia’s worst cyclones and could be considered Australias largest cyclone ever recorded by its sheer size.
-It covered most of Queensland with cloud.
+In terms of lives lost & the volume of damage it caused, it could be regarded as Australia’s worst-ever cyclone.
+Although Cyclone Mahina, which struck Bathurst Bay in Queensland in 1899, caused approximately 300 deaths, its structural devastation was less severe than Tracy’s.
+Cyclone Yasi was also named one of Australia’s worst cyclones and could be considered Australia’s largest cyclone ever recorded by its sheer size.
+It covered most of Queensland with clouds.